Java Data Types

 Data Type Data Size Description

-byte 2 byte Used to save memory in large arrays and can be used in place of int. value-range lies between -128 to 127 where -128 and the maximum value is 127 and 0 is the default value.
+byte 2 byte Used to save memory in large arrays and can be used in place of int.
+The value range lies between -128 to 127, where -128 is the minimum value and the maximum value is 127.
+The default value is 0.

-short 2 byte It is also used to save memory like byte and also can be used in place of int. value-range lies between -32,768 to 32,767 where the minimum value is -32,768 and the maximum value is 32,767 and 0 is the default value.
+short 2 byte It is also used to save memory like a byte and also can be used in place of int.
+The value range lies between -32,768 to 32,767, where the minimum value is -32,768, and the maximum value is 32,767.
+The default value is 0.

-float 4 byte It is single-precision 32 bit with an unlimited value range.
+float 4 byte It is a single-precision 32-bit data type with an unlimited value range.
 You can use it in large arrays to save memory.
-This data type cannot be used for precise data.

-double 8 byte It is a double-precision 64 bit with an unlimited value range.
-You can use it for decimal value as a float data type.
-This data type cannot be used for precise data.
+double 8 byte It is a double-precision 64-bit data type with an unlimited value range.
+You can use it for decimal values as a float data type.

 • String